GhizlaneFLH/appemail/README.md

 # appemail

 A new Flutter project.

-Flutter application for email management
+Flutter application for email management.

 ## Getting Started